umar28dec/fetch-project/README.md

 1. To run test cases execute command "npm run test"

 ### Create database
+1. Execute this command to create database "npm run createDataBase"
+2. You directly run "npm start " also to create database

 ### Note:
 1. Before going to run test start application once so that data will be fetched